cfranco92/javascript_project/README.md

 All objects "inherit" from one prototype, which in turn inherits from another prototype, and so on, creating what is called the prototype chain.

 The keyword new creates a new object that "inherits" all the properties of the prototype from another object.
 Do not confuse prototype with proto which is just a property on each instance that points to the prototype it inherits from.

+# Prototypal inheritance
+By default the objects in JavaScript have as prototype Object which is the starting point of all objects, it is the parent prototype.
+Object is the root of everything, therefore it has an undefined parent prototype.

+When a function or variable that is not in the same object that called it is called, the entire prototype chain is searched until it is found or returns undefined.

+The hasOwnProperty function is used to verify if a property is part of the object or if it is inherited from its prototype chain.